ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 For multiplexing transport protocols, only Connections within the same Connection Group are allowed to be multiplexed together.
 Passive Connections can also be added to a Connection Group, e.g., when a Listener receives a new Connection that is just a new stream of an already active multi-streaming protocol instance.

-While Connection Groups are managed by the transport system, an application can define Connection Contexts to control caching boundaries, as discussed in {{conn-context}}.
+While Connection Groups are managed by the Transport System, an application can define Connection Contexts to control caching boundaries, as discussed in {{conn-context}}.

 ## Transport System Implementation